-- 1. Individually: identify two professional digital collection projects and prepare a case study report on them, comparing issues such as their goals the scope, imaging standards and procedures, access and retrieval features, usability, and copyright.
+- Individually: identify two professional digital collection projects and prepare a case study report on them, comparing issues such as their goals the scope, imaging standards and procedures, access and retrieval features, usability, and copyright.
 Be prepared to demo/discuss your collection (5%).
-Due January 10 - 2.
+Due January 30th - 2.
 In project teams: Prepare a project plan for creating and managing the digital collection you will prototype for this course.
-(15%) Due February 7 - 3.
+(15%) Due February 27th - 3.
 Individually: for 3 images or text pages (mixture of colour and black and white), provide files in the following resolutions: thumbnail, display/access, archival.
 Describe the formats and resolutions you have chosen and justify them according to an identified standard or best practice (identify the standard/best practice).
 (10%).
-Due February 28 - 4.
-Individually: Perform at least 5 image operations (e.g. enhancement/restoration, synthesis, analysis, etc.) on each of 2 images and save the results of each operation (5%).
+Due March 6th - 4.
+Individually: Perform at least 5 image operations (e.g., enhancement/restoration, synthesis, analysis, etc.) on each of 2 images and save the results of each operation (5%).
 Briefly describe the processing you have done and why it was necessary.
-Due March 14 - 5.
-In project teams: Scan and process the collection of images and/or documents you have chosen for your project using current digitization standards (20%) Due March 28

-- 6. In project teams: Generate a description of each digital object in your collection (including subject access) following an appropriate metadata format.
+Due March 20th - 5.
+In project teams: Scan and process the collection of images and/or documents you have chosen for your project using current digitization standards (20%) Due April 3rd - 6.
+In project teams: Generate a description of each digital object in your collection (including subject access) following an appropriate metadata format.
 Determine appropriate indexing and structure for search, browsing, and effective retrieval of item in your collection.
 Implement your digital collection using ARCA/Islandora and CONTENTdm and (20%).
-Due March 28 - 7.
-In project teams: Create an appropriate interface for the collection of your image collection in CONTENTdm and ARCA/Islandora (15%).
-Due March 28
+Due April 3rd